Ga-3tan/AMT_Project/README.md

 docker-compose up
 ```

-3. In the project root, enable git flow
+3. In the project root, enable git flow (use default configuration)

 ```sh
 #AMT_Project/
 git flow init
 ```

+4. Ask the team for AWS SSH connection instructions (secrets) and the JWT secret.

 #### New Feature